 Important Tax Deadlines in Germany

 Even if you live and pay taxes in Germany, you are still required to file a US Federal Tax Return.
 In fact, as an expat, you face additional filing requirements!
 However, provisions are in place to protect you from double taxation.
-These provisions include the Foreign Earned Income Exclusion, which allows you to exclude the first $102,100 of your 2017 taxable income earned as a result of your labor while residing in a foreign country.
+These provisions include the Foreign Earned Income Exclusion, which allows you to exclude the first $108,700 of your 2021 (filed in 2022) and $112,000 of your 2022 (filed in 2023), in taxable income earned as a result of your labor while residing in a foreign country.
 Next, the Foreign Tax Credit allows you to lower your US tax obligation on your income by certain amounts paid in taxes to a foreign government.
 Lastly, the Foreign Housing Exclusion is an additional income exclusion for amounts paid for household expenses that occur from living overseas.

 US-Germany Social Security Agreement

 When you become employed in Germany, you are enrolled in the German Social Security program.
 However, to avoid double taxation, the US-Germany Social Security Agreement helps explain to which country social security taxes are payable.
 For example, if you are in Germany for less than five years, you will pay into American Social Security.
 If you work in Germany in excess of five years, you will pay into German Social Security.

 The US-Germany Tax Treaty is another provision that helps circumvent double taxation and clarify to which country taxes are due.
 The factors that are considered in this treaty are where the taxpayer resides and works, the income was paid, and the employer is located.

 Other Taxes to Consider

 - Investment and Capital Gains Tax – This is a flat rate of 25%.
 Losses on investments and the sale of assets can be deducted from the income earned on other investments or assets.

 - Inheritance Tax – These graduated rates range from 7% to 50%; however, no German wealth tax exists.